A Power Unbound

 Synopsis

-‘Sublime prose, top-notch world-building, delightfully queer’ – TJ Klune, New York Times and USA Today bestselling author, on A Marvellous Light
+‘Sublime prose, top-notch world-building, delightfully queer’ – TJ Klune, bestselling author of Under the Whispering Door, on A Marvellous Light

 Jack Alston – Lord Hawthorn – would love a nice, safe, comfortable life.
 He renounced magic after the death of his twin sister.
 But with the threat of a dangerous ritual risking every magician in Britain, he’s drawn reluctantly back into that world.